10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 Contract Liabilities

 Payments received from customers are based on invoices or billing schedules as established in contracts with customers.
-Contract liabilities relate to billings in advance of performance under the contract.
+Contract liabilities generally relate to payments received in advance of performance under the contract.
 Contract liabilities are recognized as revenue when the performance obligations have been satisfied.
-During the three months ended September 30, 2023, we recognized revenue of $35 million related to customer payments that were included as contract liabilities in the Condensed Consolidated Balance Sheet as of June 30, 2023.
-We had $137 million of contract liabilities recorded in the Condensed Consolidated Balance Sheet as of September 30, 2023.
-As of September 30, 2023, $94 million of deferred revenue is included within other accrued liabilities, and $43 million is included within other liabilities on the Condensed Consolidated Balance Sheet.
+During the three months ended September 30, 2024, we recognized revenue of $27 million related to customer payments that were included as contract liabilities in the Condensed Consolidated Balance Sheet as of June 30, 2024.
+We had $69 million of contract liabilities recorded in the Condensed Consolidated Balance Sheet as of September 30, 2024.
+As of September 30, 2024, $56 million of contract liabilities is included within Other accrued liabilities, and $13 million is included within Other liabilities on the Condensed Consolidated Balance Sheet.

 Note 4.
 Inventories